jvdhorn/decaf/README.md

 A Python package for extracting and simulating diffuse scattering of X-rays in protein crystals

+## How to cite
+If you use this software, please cite the following paper:
+TBC

 # Requirements
 * [phenix/cctbx](https://github.com/cctbx/cctbx_project?tab=readme-ov-file#installation): runs in cctbx.python (2.7.x / 3.x) and depends on cctbx modules
 * [dials/dxtbx](https://github.com/dials/dxtbx?tab=readme-ov-file#diffraction-experiment-toolbox): used for reading crystallographic image files